Medical Detox : When it’s Necessary and What to Expect

 Is A Medication-Assisted Program Right For Me?

 While no one can make this decision for you, and ultimately the need for medications is determined by our qualified medical staff, we highly suggest considering all facets of a medication-assisted treatment program.
+If you’ve tried outpatient detox rehab PA has without lasting results, a structured program with MAT might work better.

 You should understand how it works and what it offers to see if our MAT program matches your needs.
 Some questions you can ask yourself are: